AbdulQadir51/shoppingcenter/README.md

 - The app uses Redux instead of the Context API
 - The app dispatches actions
 - The app uses Redux instead of the Context API
-- The app uses Redux instead of the Context API

 ## Screenshots